Nonnative Species Permit Applications and Information

 - Possession of Conditional, Prohibited, and/or Nonnative species for Research

-Conditional species (formerly referred to as restricted species) may be imported and possessed by permitted entities for research, commercial import/export business, or public educational exhibition.
+Conditional species may be imported and possessed by permitted entities for research, commercial import/export business or public educational exhibition.
 They may not be acquired or kept as personal pets, with the exception of red-eared sliders.

 A Conditional/Prohibited/Nonnative Species Permit is required to import and possess Conditional species for commercial import/export business, public educational exhibition, or research.